 Pork Siomai is a traditional Chinese dumpling.
 This popular dumpling has made its way to the heart of the Filipino’s as evidenced by the hundreds of stalls, eateries, and restaurants who serve them.
 Traditionally cooked through steaming, siomai nowadays are also served fried complemented with soy sauce and calamansi.

-In Manila, the best siomai can be found in the Manila ChinaTown (which is the oldest ChinaTown in the world).
+In Manila, the best siomai can be found in the Manila ChinaTown, which is considered as the oldest ChinaTown in the world.
 Several Chinese restaurants and even stalls serve different siomai varieties.
-Outside of Chinatown, Pao-Tsin would be the best one for me.
-We also have a deep fried siomai recipe.
+While I love the traditional steamed shumai, deep fried works for me too.

 Try this delicious Siomai Recipe and let me know what you think.

 - 2 1/2 lbs ground pork

 - 2 sachets Knorr SavorRich Pork Seasoning 44g each

 - 1 cup jicama minced

 - 1 tablespoon sesame oil

 - 1 cup onion minced

 - 1/2 cup scallions minced